reyyynad/Renad_Elsafi_Portfolio/docs/technical-documentation.md

-# Technical Documentation – Renad Elsafi Portfolio (Assignment 1)
+# Technical Documentation – Renad Elsafi Portfolio

 ## Overview
 This document outlines the technical architecture, design decisions, challenges, and solutions for the personal portfoli (Renad Elsafi Portfolio) web application developed for Assignment 1.
 The portfolio is a responsive, single-page website showcasing my professional profile, projects, experience, and contact information.
 It is built using HTML, CSS, and JavaScript, with a focus on clean code, responsive design, and interactivity enhanced by AI-assisted development.